cmorris2945/ai_agent_research/README.md

-# ai_agent_research
+# AI AGENT RESEARCH REPOT.
-This is a repository of my agentic ai workflows I use in my research.
+# This is a repository of my agentic ai workflows I use in my research.
+## There are many projects in this repot and README file to explain everything.
+I tried my best to separate everything for better organization.